HirokiHamaguchi/latexlint/README.md

 * `Fritz-John` (optimization, name of a person)
 * (ToDo: add more examples)

-We might have false positives something like `Wrong-Example`, which are not the name of a person.
+We might have false positives, such as `Wrong-Example`, which is not a person's name.

 As a side note, we should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
 We do not detect this because it might be just a subtraction.

 ### LLNonASCII

-Detect all full-width ASCII characters in `.tex` or `.md` files.
+Detect all fullwidth ASCII characters in `.tex` or `.md` files.

 ```txt
 [\u3000\uFF01-\uFF5E]